makersacademy/rps-challenge/development_notes.md

 >Visit index page
 >See enter name option

+#### USER STORY 1 DONE

 As a marketeer
 So that I can enjoy myself away from the daily grind
 I would like to be able to play rock/paper/scissors
 - play rock paper scissors

+#### USER STORY 2 DONE

+Refactoring:
+ 1. Move all of the instance variables into the Game Model instead.
+   a. player 1 name - DONE
+   b. store player 1 move - DONE
+   c. store computer /player 2 move - Done
+   d. put victory message into game - Done.

 ## Bonus level 1: Multiplayer